Community Associations

 American Institute of Physics

 American Institute of Physics (AIP) is a federation composed of 10 Member Societies that represent the spectrum of physical sciences.
 It is an institute that operates as a center of excellence supporting the physical sciences enterprise.
-Diversity initiatives at AIP include a broad range of activities and resources provided through AIP or its Member Societies.

 Society for Radiation Oncology Administrators

 The Society for Radiation Oncology Administrators (SROA) provides a supportive network of expertise to improve and advance radiation oncology administrators through management of organizational operations, finance, research and human resources.
-Through their organization, SROA seeks to better support diversity and combat health disparities based on race.

 American Association for Cancer Research

 The mission of the American Association for Cancer Research (AACR) is to prevent and cure cancer through research, education, communication, collaboration, science policy and advocacy, as well as through funding for cancer research.
-The society supports membership working groups in Minorities in Cancer Research and Women in Cancer Research.

 Radiation Research Society